 This John Heartfield poster had several incarnations.
 It was an AIZ cover to protest the Geneva concessions to Adolf Hitler.
 There was also a 1960 variation.

-This John Heartfield political art poster was also a cover for the AIZ magazine.
-It is universally regarded as a masterpiece of political imagery.
-It is certainly one of Heartfield’s most famous political statement> It has been reproduced in several formats.
+Heartfield’s impaled dove of peace is universally regarded as a masterpiece of political imagery.
+It is certainly one of Heartfield’s most famous and dramatic political statements.

 The collage (photo montage) of the dove of peace on a bayonet is shown before the League of Nations building.
 A swastika replaces the Swiss flag.